dragonflyoss/Dragonfly2/docs/en/user-guide/install/install-cdn.md

 # Installing Dragonfly CDN Server

-This topic explains how to install the Dragonfly cdn server.
+This topic explains how to install the Dragonfly CDN server.

 ## Context